 Bluetooth speakers have been consistently improving, even becoming a necessity in some households.
-If you want one or want to gift one for Christmas, you may be wondering whether the high prices of some brands, such as Bose or Logitech, are justified.
+If you want one or want to gift one for Christmas (here are few ideas for 14 year old boy gifts that is suitable for all occasions), you may be wondering whether the high prices of some brands, such as Bose or Logitech, are justified.
 To put it simply: yes, they probably are.
 But this doesn’t leave lower-end models out of the question.

 The iQualTech Bluetooth speaker was gifted to me a few years ago and has had extensive use.
 I may have used it so much because a Bluetooth speaker in itself is very useful possession, but this particular model does have many good points, albeit a few downs.

 As far as Bluetooth speakers go, it is at the cheaper end of the spectrum, retailing at a reasonable £29.50 on Amazon.
 It still shares all the functions of a speaker at a higher price point – Bluetooth and AUX functionalities, very easy to use, not too small and tinny (it is larger than a Beats Pill, even though it is often compared to one in its style).
 It comes with a charging cable and has sound effects to signal that it has successfully connected to a device via Bluetooth.

 It is lightweight, has an attractive design in a bold colour and is easy to use.
 It’s been great to use in the park, playing tennis, having friends over, any time an enhanced volume is needed on the go or in different rooms of the house.